TadghW/pararius-scraper/README.md

 - Node.js
 - npm or yarn
 - Google Cloud account
-- Firebase project with Firestore configured for access with schema and collection referenced in index.mjs
+- Firebase project with Firestore configured for access with schema and collection demonstrated in index.mjs

 ### Installing